-- Employees must not participate in planned interviews or filming inside or outside the shelter, without first obtaining approval from the Dog Warden and the Director of Administrative Services (DAS). - 3) With permission from the DAS, the Dog Warden may speak to the media for promoting a positive news story. - DCDS employees in the field will encounter media reporters and film crews and the media may frequently ask to conduct an interview.
+- Delaware County's Communications and Employee Relations Manager is responsible for working with the media on issues relating to the DCDS.
+However, unplanned events will arise that will cause the media to contact the DCDS directly.
+DCDS employees must direct the media to the Employee Relations Manager and / or the Director of Administrative Services (DAS). - 2) Employees must not participate in planned interviews or filming inside or outside the shelter, without first obtaining approval from the Dog Warden and the Director of Administrative Services (DAS). - 3) With permission from the DAS, the Dog Warden may speak to the media for promoting a positive news story. - 4) DCDS employees in the field will encounter media reporters and film crews and the media may frequently ask to conduct an interview.
 In such spontaneous situations, the DCDS must be cooperative however; all employees are encouraged to direct all media issues to the DAS.
 In these cases, employees must notify the Dog Warden and DAS of the media coverage as soon as practical after the event. - 5) DCDS employees must remember that although they are to work cooperatively with media representatives, their first priority is to ensure the safety of all persons and animals.